How #RiceBunny helped Chinese feminists dodge censors targeting #MeToo

 “Parents in cities have been devoting a lot into the education of their only child,” Li said, adding that the proportion of females attending college or living independently is "very high."

-Leta Hong Fincher, an American feminist and the author of “Betrayal of Big Brother: The Feminist Awakening in China,” agreed.
+Leta Hong Fincher, an American feminist and the author of “Betraying Big Brother: The Feminist Awakening in China,” agreed.

 “More and more urban educated young women recognize there is a lot of sexism in Chinese society and they feel the need to demand equal treatment," she said.
 "The internet has also played a role in informing particularly educated young people in China about what’s happening in the world, even though the internet is heavily monitored."